 Yes, well…” Jeremy said, hoping his words did not reveal his desperate hope that Dr. Gilman did not decide to call anyone in authority.
 “There were…several developments making it necessary to step up the timescale.”

 He knew Dr. Gilman was faced with less funding and more patients.
-In fact, that need and Mr. Gilman’s lack of scruples in fulfilling that need was his only hope.
+In fact, that need and Mr. Gilman’s lack of scruples in fulfilling that need were his only hope.
 Dr. Gilman grunted.
 “Very well.
 But if there are any…irregularities, I will not hesitate to throw you and even your friends in the government under the bus.”